kubhekawandile/linux-labs-portfolio/Linux IPTables/README.md

 The repository is organized as follows:

 - **linux-iptables/** — Directory containing the lab files:
-  - `Linux Firewall Configuration with iptables.md` — Detailed lab write-up including summary, lessons learned, compliance mapping, risks mitigated, and key takeaways.
+  - `Doc.md` — Detailed lab write-up including summary, lessons learned, compliance mapping, risks mitigated, and key takeaways.
   - `Commands Used.md` — Full list of commands executed during the lab.
   - `evidence/` — Subdirectory containing screenshots of the lab showing command outputs and verification.